SanjeevaRDodlapati/QeMLflow/docs/reports/README.md

 **See**: `comprehensive/COMPLETE_FRAMEWORK_INTEGRATION_FINAL_REPORT.md` for complete implementation details.chive

-This directory contains all historical reports, implementation plans, and comprehensive documentation from the ChemML educational platform development.
+This directory contains all historical reports, implementation plans, and comprehensive documentation from the QeMLflow educational platform development.

 ## � **LATEST CRITICAL FINDING** - June 15, 2025

-**FRAMEWORK INTEGRATION CRISIS IDENTIFIED**: Comprehensive analysis reveals that only 1/14 bootcamp notebooks properly use the ChemML framework, despite having full functionality available.
+**FRAMEWORK INTEGRATION CRISIS IDENTIFIED**: Comprehensive analysis reveals that only 1/14 bootcamp notebooks properly use the QeMLflow framework, despite having full functionality available.
 This represents **massive code redundancy** (~50,000 lines) and poor educational practices.

 ### 📊 Key Findings:
 - **Code Redundancy**: 97% of notebook code could be replaced with framework calls